With World Book Day 2026 around the corner on 22 April, there’s no better time to build your reading list.

 Why Reading Entrepreneurship Books Is Important For Business Owners

-To make it easier to choose, I’ve categorised entrepreneurship books into three major phases of any business:
+To make it easier to choose, I’ve categorised these top entrepreneur books into three major phases of any business.

 - The startup or the early stage